ruby-processing/PiCrate/docs/_classes/vec2d/vec2d.md

 permalink: /classes/vec2d/
 ---

 The Vec2D class is a direct replacement for processings PVector class (when used for 2D work, see Vec3D for 3D version).
+Recently cross product is deprecated in favor of the more correct wedge `^` product

 ### Methods:-
 ```ruby